 There will always be room for you to talk about the product or service at the core of your business in your marketing.
 The key though, is to keep your message customer-centric.
 It helps to put yourself in your customer’s shoes.

 While a straight-up advertisement may turn heads with a targeted paid audience, your organic audience already has a good idea of what you offer.
 You are the expert on what you are selling.
 You know the little details and features and tips that no one else knows about.
 Shine a light on those not-so-obvious elements that will help your customers appreciate your business even more.

 Here are a few ideas to get you started:

 Looking to tell the story of a product?
 There are a number of templates you can choose from.
-Our Product Story template can be updated to share the history of a product.
-Can you think of a product you sell that has an interesting backstory?
+Our Bite-sized Product Intro template can be updated to share some key selling points of a product.

 You are an expert in your field.
-Turn the knowledge that you that you use day-in and day-out into an expertise-establishing explainer video or how-to guide.
+Turn the knowledge that you use day-in and day-out into an expertise-establishing explainer video or how-to guide.

 In sharing your knowledge with your social following, you’re creating the exact sort of value that your customers and potential customers are looking for when they follow you in the first place.
 If it feels like giving something away for free, that’s ok!
 The trust you establish with your social followers now will pay off when they give you their business later on.

-Sound good?
-Depending on your business, and how often you post to your social accounts, you could also stretch out one of these categories over multiple weeks, or try sharing each one on a day-by-day basis every week and see what works the best!
+Depending on your business and how often you post to your social accounts, you could also stretch out one of these categories over multiple weeks, or try sharing each one on a day-by-day basis every week and see what works the best!

 For more video inspiration, as well as feedback on your work from fellow video creators, join our private Facebook group, the Animoto Social Video Marketing Community.